viesturz/klipper-toolchanger/tools_calibrate.md

 ```
 [tools_calibrate]
 pin: ^!PF5
-travel_speed: 20  # mms to travel sideways for XY probing
+travel_speed: 20  # Speed (in mm/sec) when positioning for XY probing
-spread: 7  # mms to travel down from top for XY probing
+spread: 5  # mms to travel sideways when positioning for XY probes
-lower_z: 1.0  # The speed (in mm/sec) to move tools down onto the probe
+lower_z: 1.0  # mms to lower nozzle down when positioning for XY probes
+lift_z: 1.0 # mms to lift nozzle up when positioning for XY probes
-speed: 2  # The speed (in mm/sec) to retract between probes
+speed: 2  # Probe speed
+lift_speed: 4 # Speed (in mm/sec) for all Z moves when probing
-lift_speed: 4  # Z Lift after probing done, should be greater than any Z variance between tools
+final_lift_z: 6 # Z Lift after probing done, should be greater than any Z variance between tools
-final_lift_z: 6
-sample_retract_dist:2
-samples_tolerance:0.05
-samples:5
+sample_retract_dist: 2
+samples_tolerance: 0.05
+samples: 5
 samples_result: median # median, average

 # Settings for nozzle probe calibration - optional.